paymill/paymill-documentation/guides/reference/data-migration.html.md

   - The data import include credit/debit card data, such as card number, card expiry date, account holder (optional), etc …
   - From this data PAYMILL generates a token (=Registration) and a payment object which will be used for later reference by the merchant.
-  - The import won’t include transactions histories, such as previous debits.
+  - The import won't include transactions histories, such as previous debits.

 **Limitation for number of transaction per file**

-  - There’s no limitation per file.
+  - There's no limitation per file.

 ### Clarification of terms